Easy Stuffed Shells Recipe

 - Spoon the filling into the pasta shells and place in the baking dish.

 - Pour the remaining marinara sauce over the top, and sprinkle with the remaining mozzarella cheese.
 Cover with foil (spray the underside of the foil with cooking spray to prevent it from sticking to the cheese) and bake for 25 minutes, then uncover and bake for 10 minutes more until cheese is melted and shells are hot.
-Serve immediately.
+Serve.

 Notes

-- To make stuffed shells with meat, cook 1 pound of ground beef or sausage in a skillet.
+- To make stuffed shells with meat: Cook 1 pound of ground beef or sausage in a skillet.
 Add half of the meat to the filling and the other half to the marinara sauce.
 You may want to reduce the amount of ricotta cheese and/or cottage cheese so that you won’t have too much filling.

 Recipe updated 8/27/23 to make a smaller quantity of shells.